 Erica loves painting pieces that bring deep nurturing joy and love to her customers.
 She strives to make people happier with her art and through her art she endeavors to make the world a better place.
 Art is about celebrating life with color, making the viewer feel all the love that went into creating the piece and the vibrancy of life.
 She believes her paintings have healing qualities which vibrates on a high frequency and her customers often share how wonderful they feel when viewing their finished paintings.

-Erica has customers all over the world and her art has been mentioned in national media, such as Martha Stewart Weddings, Bridal Guide and IHAVECAT.
+Erica has customers all over the world and her art has been mentioned in national media, such as Martha Stewart Weddings, Bridal Guide, NovaDog Magazine and Washingtonian.

-She lives in Reston, Virginia, with her husband, Casey, their son, Mason, and their two cats, Lola and Rasmus, who often joins her in the studio.
+She lives in Reston, Virginia, with her husband, Casey, their three year old son, Mason, baby, Elise, and their two cats, Lola and Rasmus, who often joins her in the studio.

 Learn more about Erica by joining her tribe below and receive monthly inspiration.